 The City of Fremantle Council recommended approval of the structure plan with modifications to the Western Australian Planning Commission (WAPC) 27 July 2016.
 Refer to Minutes of the Council meeting in the document library:

-The WAPC requested modifications to the structure plan on 27 June 2017, which were generally in line with the City's recommendation.
+WAPC requested modifications to the structure plan 27 June 2017, which are generally inline with the City's recommendation, prior to determination.